A group exercise is an assessed discussion exercise involving a small group of candidates.

-2. Be yourself, but on a good day: You should always try to be yourself during these exercises, but at the same time try and highlight your strengths and your key competencies, while actively holding back some more negative instincts which may arise.
-For example if you are natural leader, then let your ability shine, however your leadership style is forceful and aggressive, try to ignore these instincts and be more diplomatic and democratic.
+- 2. Be yourself, but on a good day: You should always try to be yourself during these exercises, but at the same time try and highlight your strengths and your key competencies, while actively holding back some more negative instincts which may arise.
+For example if you are natural leader, then let your ability shine, however if your leadership style is aggressive or overly pressured, try to ignore these instincts and be more diplomatic and democratic.

 Knowing how to act can be difficult in group exercises, and being observed can make things even more challenging.
 Here are some behavioural and interpersonal tips on how to present yourself in a group exercise: